sdtemple/isweep/docs/source/usage.rst

 * ``keep-samples``: the sample IDs to phase, LAI, and IBD infer, which may be a subset of a larger consortium dataset
 * ``change:bcftools-parameters:c-min-mac``: minimum minor allele count, where 1 and 2 are incredibly difficult to phase

-We strongly recommend against setting ``flare-parameter:orbs`` equal to ``true``, which may create enormous file sizes and require a lot of RAM.
+We strongly recommend against setting ``flare-parameter:probs`` equal to ``true``, which may create enormous file sizes and require a lot of RAM.

 The output files are in ``gtdata/``, ``lai/``, and ``ibdsegs/``.
 Rephasing is unphasing the reference panel and phasing them again with all the admixed samples; reference phasing is using the existing phase of the reference panel.
 Rephasing takes longer and creates more disk memory.
 You can uncomment or comment these output files in the ``rule all`` of the Snakefile.